Sociólogo - Escritor

 Introduction

 While the indigenous peoples of the world live in different environments and practice a great variety of languages and cultures, they do share nonetheless a common history of domination, exclusion and subordination.
 In the field of education, this has led to the denial of cultural and linguistic diversity.
-In the past few decades, however, the education systems for indigenous peoples have changed considerably, and gradually, some programmes attempting to consider their languages and cultures have been developed.
+In the past few decades, however, the education systems for Indigenous peoples have changed considerably, and gradually, some programmes attempting to consider their languages and cultures have been developed.

-In Latin America, it is only relatively recently that the ethnocentric methods used to teach indigenous peoples have been challenged, and this mainly through the involvement of these populations themselves.
+In Latin America, it is only relatively recently that the ethnocentric methods used to teach indigenous peoples have been challenged, and this is mainly through the involvement of these populations themselves.
 Since the 1970s, there has been a growing mobilization of indigenous peoples attempting to have their rights recognized, at the national as well as international levels.
 A number of their demands relate to education.

 In view of these facts, some have questioned the learning capacity of indigenous peoples.
 However, most studies and surveys show that this is not the problem.
 Indigenous peoples have the same abilities and faculties as the rest of the population (Mishra, this volume), but their way of life and their belief systems follow sets of values that foster knowledge and learning that differ from those used by the official education systems, which are usually governed by a mono-cultural and monolingual logic.
 Moreover, formal education is not homogenously offered in all the areas populated by indigenous peoples.
 Therefore it is not the learning potential of these populations that is in question, but the capacity of the education systems to meet the challenges of cultural and linguistic diversity.